 The Witte Museum is the legal successor to the San Antonio Museum Association.
 The Witte Museum's collections, programs, and exhibits focus on the areas of history, science, and the humanities.
 The permanent collection represents ethnography, decorative arts and textiles, science, natural sciences with a particular emphasis on South Texas, and the history of Texas and the Southwest.
-Educational programs include workshops, demonstrations and live gallery theater performances for young people and families, in-depth Humanities Center presentations for adult audiences, and Elderhostel programs for older adults.
-Ellen D. Schulz Quillinqv was the Witte Museum's director from 1926 until 1960.
-She was succeeded by William A. Burns in the 1960s, Jack R. McGregor in the 1970s, Mark Lane (1982–1995), and Linda K. Johnson (1995–1998).
-James C. McNutt became director in 1999 and continued in that position as of 2003.
-The Witte Museum was accredited by the American Association of Museums in 1974 and reaccredited in 1991.
+Educational programs include workshops, demonstrations and live gallery theater performances for young people and families, spring break and summer camps for children, in-depth Humanities Center presentations for adult audiences, and Elderhostel programs for older adults.
+Ellen D. Schulz Quillin was the Witte Museum's director from 1926 until 1960.
+She was succeeded by William A. Burns in the 1960s, Jack R. McGregor in the 1970s, Mark Lane (1982–95), Linda K. Johnson (1995–98), and James C. McNutt (1999–2003).
+In 2004 Marise McDermott was appointed president and CEO of the Witte and continued in that capacity in 2020.

+The Witte Museum (https://www.wittemuseum.org/), accessed February 25, 2020.
 Bess Carroll Woolford and Ellen Schulz Quillin, The Story of the Witte Memorial Museum (San Antonio Museum Association, 1966).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Maria Watson Pfeiffer, "WITTE MUSEUM," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/lbw03), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Maria Watson Pfeiffer, rev. by Laurie E. Jasinski, "WITTE MUSEUM," accessed August 10, 2020, http://www.tshaonline.org/handbook/online/articles/lbw03.